tock/tock/doc/reference/trd-legal.md

 4 Implementation
 ================

-All textual files that allow comments MUST include a license notice and copyright notice(s).
+Where possible, all textual files that allow comments MUST include a license notice and copyright notice(s).
+Files that are not authored by Tock contributors (such as files copied from other projects) are exempt from this policy.

 Copyright notices SHOULD include a year.
 Newer copyright notices SHOULD be placed after existing copyright notices.
 If non-trivial updates are performed by